 Skills and Training: The skills required to navigate by conventional means are built up over time and through formal STCW qualifications.
 There is evidence to suggest that bridge teams can become over reliant on GNSS, particularly when coupled with ECDIS, leading to skill fade and a lack of opportunity to practice conventional navigation techniques.
 Despite cross referencing being formally mandated within ECDIS training, failure to consistently follow procedures will mean that an error in GNSS will not be immediately identified.

-Not all vessels will be fitted with ECDIS, but virtually all will have GPS and many will have ECS, with various levels of training, standardisation and charting.
+Not all vessels will be fitted with ECDIS, but virtually all will have GNSS and many will have ECS, with various levels of training, standardisation and charting.
 The need for a thorough approach to navigation remains in all cases, including cross referencing position fixing systems, particularly where GNSS is used as the primary means.

 Differences in equipment